 The statements of functional expenses report certain categories of expenses that are attributable to one or more program or supporting functions of the Organization.
 Therefore, these expenses require allocation on a reasonable basis that is consistently applied.
-The expenses that are allocated include: depreciation and utilities, which are allocated on a square footage basis; meetings, education and training, advertising, direct mail, family support services and supplies, professional fees, travel, meals and entertainment, technology, telephone and other, which are allocated based on full-time equivalents; and salaries and wages, payroll taxes and employee benefits, which are allocated on the basis of management's estimates of time and effort.
+The expenses that are allocated include: depreciation and utilities, meetings, education and training, advertising, direct mail, family support services and supplies, professional fees, travel, meals and entertainment, technology, office supplies, postage and courier, printing and publishing, volunteer resources and recognition, telephone and other, which are allocated based on full-time equivalents; and salaries and wages, payroll taxes and employee benefits, which are allocated on the basis of management's estimates of time and effort.
 In 2019, the Organization initiated a capital campaign to expand the house to accommodate more families.
-Campaign related fundraising expenses totaled \$22,597 and \$673 for the years ended December 31, 2022 and 2021, respectively.
+Campaign related fundraising expenses totaled \$61,446 and \$22,597 for the years ended December 31, 2023 and 2022, respectively.